Hamiltonian Benchmark of a Solid-State Spin-Photon Interface for Computation: Results

 with

 and

 where the operators $\mathcal{K}$ and $\mathcal{J}^{(-)}_{R}$ are given in Eq.~\eqref{eq_K_no_j} and Eq.~\eqref{eq_K_min} and the explicit expressions of all coefficients $f_{j}^{(\zeta,\mu)}(t,t')$ are given in Appendix~\ref{App:A}.
 Notice that, due to the Overhauser field, $\ket{\Psi_{\infty}^{(\uparrow)}}$ is an entangled spin-photon state.
-Its generation can be interpreted as follows: a spontaneous emission event (jump) turns on the precession of the electron spin due to the Overhauser field, since the jump can occur at any time between $0$ and $t_{\infty}$, the wavefunction is a coherent superposition of jumps occurring at different times followed by electron spin precessions starting at that time.
-Then, to compare the performance against the ideal map [Eq.~\eqref{eq:map1}], we first trace the realistic state over the spin degree of freedom obtaining the partially mixed state $\text{Tr}_{\text{spin}} \left[\ket{\Psi_\infty^{(\uparrow)}}\bra{\Psi_\infty^{(\uparrow)}} \right] \equiv \rho_{\infty}$.
-We then compute its fidelity with the ideal state appearing in the right member of Eq.~\eqref{eq:map1}:
+Its generation can be interpreted as follows: a spontaneous emission event (jump) turns on the precession of the electron spin due to the Overhauser field, since the jump can occur at any time between $0$ and $t_{\infty}$, the wavefunction is a coherent superposition of jumps occurring at different times followed by electron spin precession starting at that time.